Creating The Ideal Environment For Newly Hatched Chicks

 Can you use newspaper for chick bedding?

-Avoid newspaper.
-Chicks slip on it and may hurt their legs.
-Use paper towels for the first week, then switch to pine shavings or aspen bedding.
+Avoid newspaper because it is slippery.
+Use paper towels first for grip, then switch to pine shavings or aspen bedding once chicks are steadier.

 How often should you clean the brooder?